You will need:

 - Pigments (check out how to make pigments from organic materials)

 Put a little bit of pigment in a small jar and get some water and honey.
 This will be your mixing bowl and paint pot all in one.
 Start out with a small batch: go with about 2 teaspoons.

-Start out by adding about 1 part honey to 5 or 6 parts colored mud.
+Add the honey, start out by adding about 1 part honey to 5 or 6 parts coloured mud.
 The amount of binder to add is not an exact science, so don’t get too hung up on measurements.
 It comes down to personal preference in how you like your paint.
 If you want thicker paint, add more binder; for thinner paint, use less binder.
 With honey it is better to have too little rather than too much.